tamanna18/tamanna18/README.md

 This is the place where I opensource stuff and break things :rofl:

 - 🔭 I’m currently working on something cool :wink:
-- 🌱 I’m currently learning ERP and GoLang
+- 🌱 I’m currently learning ERP
-- 😄 I'm open to opportunities in the field of Software Engineering, Machine Learning, AI, NLP and Computer Vision
+- 💬 I'm open to opportunities in the field of Software Engineering, Machine Learning, AI, NLP and Computer Vision
-- 💬 Ask me about anything related to Javascript/Python/React/Flask/DASH
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I :heart: :dog:s
 - 📫 How to reach me: